Executive Director & CEO

 Scott Lucas joined CAW as Communications and Marketing Manager in late 2014.
 Scott was hired to help build the CAW brand by creating and maintaining print and web publications, growing CAW’s presence on social media, and developing innovative earned revenue opportunities.
 Scott will also be working behind the scenes to manage and increase our database of constituents and to organize our extensive and rapidly growing photo and video library.

 In his free time, Scott writes fiction and illustrates his own stories.
+He is an avid bike rider and an Instagram addict.
 Scott has a standing gig teaching dinosaur sculpture to young children during the Annual Dinosaur Day at the Newark Museum.

 Jill joined Creative Art Works in the fall of 2014 to oversee human resources, bookkeeping and general office management.
 She brings years of not-for-profit organizational management experience to CAW.